NHSDigital/dtos-cohort-manager/tests/playwright-tests/README.md

 ### mountebank

-1. install - `npm install -g mountebank`
+1. Install - `npm install -g mountebank`
-2. run - `mb`
+2. Run - `mb --configfile mb-imposter.json`
-3. create the imposter using curl, copy the curl command from [mb-imposter.txt](mb-imposter.txt)
-4. send requests to the stubs as defined in [mb-imposter.txt](mb-imposter.txt)
+3. Send requests to the stubs as defined in [mb-imposter.txt](mb-imposter.json)
-5. query http://localhost:2525/imposters/4545 to see requests made to the imposter
+4. GET http://localhost:2525/imposters/4545 to see requests made to the stubs